Astro-TipTop-Services/astro-tiptop-services/README.md

 ---
 ## 🔍 Purpose

-This site is intended to promote and facilitate access to **[TipTop](https://github.com/astro-tiptop/TIPTOP)**, an open-source software developed and maintained in a scientific research context.
+This site is intended to promote and facilitate access to **TIPTOP**, an open-source software developed and maintained in a scientific research context.
+TIPTOP is available under the [MIT License](https://opensource.org/licenses/MIT).
+Its official GitHub repository is here: [https://github.com/astro-tiptop/TIPTOP]([https://github.com/obs-vlbi/TIPTOP](https://github.com/astro-tiptop/TIPTOP)).

 The website provides documentation, interactive tools, and downloadable resources related to this software.

 ---